EntelectChallenge/2018-TowerDefence/game-rules.md

 * Total energy generated
 * End game HP x 100

 **Scores will be used to determine a victor in the event of a stalemate or draw.
-If both bots draw in a tournament, a random winner will be selected, as only stagnent bots should result in this situation**
+If both bots draw in a tournament, a random winner will be selected, as only stagnant bots should result in this situation**

 ## Game Engine Rules
 * Each player gets a turn, and the turns run at the same time for both players.
 This means that each player's commands are captured, and only then is the round run.